Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Results

 \subsection{RQ4: Forecasting the Trend Type}

-To answer RQ4, we examine the fourth column in Figure \ref{fig:model_performance}, which summarizes the accuracy achieved when forecasting the trend type of the OpenSSF \textit{Maintained} score (downward, stable, upward) using VARMA, Random Forest, and LSTM models.
+To answer RQ4, we examine the fourth column in Figure~\ref{fig:model_performance}, which summarizes the accuracy achieved when forecasting the trend type of the OpenSSF \textit{Maintained} score (downward, stable, upward) using Random Forest and LSTM models.
 Compared to forecasting the numerical trend slope in RQ3, predicting categorical trend types leads to substantially higher accuracy of approximately 0.80--0.83 across all model families.
-Among the evaluated approaches, the Random Forest achieves the highest aggregated performance, with a mean accuracy of approximately 0.825, followed closely by VARMA with a mean accuracy of around 0.820.
-The LSTM attains a lower mean accuracy of approximately 0.797.
-The performance distributions of all three models are compact, with small interquartile ranges (IQR $\approx$ 0.004 for Random Forest, IQR $\approx$ 0.001 for VARMA, and IQR $\approx$ 0.002 for LSTM), indicating stable accuracy across aggregated training window lengths and forecasting horizons.
+Among the evaluated approaches, the Random Forest achieves the highest aggregated performance, with a mean accuracy of approximately 0.825, while the LSTM attains a lower mean accuracy of approximately 0.797.
+The performance distributions of both models are compact, with small interquartile ranges (IQR $\approx$ 0.004 for Random Forest, IQR $\approx$ 0.002 for LSTM), indicating stable accuracy across aggregated training window lengths and forecasting horizons.
 Overall, the higher mean accuracies compared to RQ3 suggest that discretizing maintenance dynamics into categorical trend types simplifies the prediction task and mitigates some of the uncertainty associated with forecasting continuous trend slopes.
 Importantly, the achieved accuracies remain consistently above the majority voting baseline of 0.632, indicating that the models learn meaningful trend dynamics beyond majority-class stability.